Definition:

 Example:

 A plant has a SIF with 2oo3 logic on the instrumentation.
-The facility is willing to spend the money to keep 2 instruments in stock at all times along with Technicians who always on watch.
+The facility is willing to spend the money to keep 2 instruments in stock at all times along with Technicians who are always on watch.
 It would be reasonable to have an MTTR of 8 hours.
 If they were not willing to have the units in stock, and the local vendor representative does not either, then 2 weeks or more may be needed.

-See also: MRT, MDT, DTI, MTTR Blog Post
+See Also: MRT, MDT, DTI, MTTR Blog Post

 Cited Source:

-- IEC 61508-4:2010.
+- IEC 61511-1:2016, Clause 3.2.37